mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

 Atlas Planned Maintenance Test Scenario Format
 ==============================================

-.. note:: Detailed information about terms that are italicized in this document can be found in the :ref:`terms-technical-design` section.
+.. note:: Detailed information about terms that are italicized in this section can be found in the :ref:`terms-technical-design` section.

-The YAML file format described herein is used to define platform-independent *Atlas Planned Maintenance Tests* in YAML-formatted *Test Scenario Files*.
+The YAML file format described in this section is used to define platform-independent *Atlas Planned Maintenance Tests* in YAML-formatted *Test Scenario Files*.
 Each Test Scenario File describes exactly one Atlas Planned Maintenance Test.
 A Test Scenario File has the following keys: